 We spent the hot afternoon outdoors, it has been in the low 40’s Celsius for the past few days.
 We headed out to the eastern part of the park to repair fencing around the banana plantation.
 Some of the posts needed to have deeper holes dug and re-set and the barbed wire tightened or reattached.

 Luckily the local ice-cream man cycled by on the road just above us and we hailed him for a cooling snack before finishing work for the day.
-The thick clay soil we got about two feet down was wonderful for molding and brought out a bit of creativity in the group!
+The thick clay soil we discovered about two feet down was wonderful for molding and brought out a bit of creativity in the group!

 Afterwards I walked up to the village with Lewis and Julian and bought a soft drink – it was a syrupy coconut-flavored concoction, but quite refreshing.
 Then, as has become our afternoon routine, down to the river for a swim and time to play with the elephants in the water!